 What is orf?

-After an incubation period of 5 or 6 days a small, firm, red or reddish-blue lump enlarges to form a flat-topped, blood-tinged pustule or blister.
-The fully developed lesion is usually 2 or 3 cm in diameter but may be as large as 5 cm.
+After an incubation period of 5–6 days, a small, firm, red or reddish-blue lump enlarges to form a flat-topped, blood-tinged pustule or blister.
+The fully developed lesion is usually 2–3 cm in diameter but may be as large as 5 cm.
 Characteristically, although there appears to be pus under the white skin, incising this will reveal firm, red tissue underneath.
 The orf lesion is sometimes irritable during the early stages and is often tender.

 What are the complications of orf?

-Treatment of orf
+Treatment of orf in humans

 Imiquimod cream has been reported to be effective in a few cases of orf.